 International House Ann Arbor (IHAA) has served international students since 1888, reflecting a century-long mission to promote intercultural understanding and peace.
 Today, IHAA welcomes international and US students and scholars. (photo below, circa 1970's)

-When students from China first arrived at the University of Michigan, the First Presbyterian Church of Ann Arbor provided a welcome environment.
+When students from China first arrived at the University of Michigan, the University of Michigan Presbyterian Corporation (UMPC) provided a welcome environment.
 Students from diverse nations, cultures, and religions were soon living and learning under one roof.
 The organization went through four name changes between 1953 and 2018 (see names below) as it grew in various ways to make international students and scholars feel at home.
-Today, IHAA, a professional, nonprofit, educational organization providing below-market housing with a “home away from home” feel for international and US students and scholars as well as interns.
-In addition to serving residents and alumni, IHAA's Global Engagement for Understanding Program is open to the University of Michigan community, students and faculty of nearby educational institutions, and members of the local community of Ann Arbor and surrounding area.
+Today, IHAA is a professional, nonprofit, educational organization providing below-market housing with a “home away from home” feel for international and US students and scholars.
+In addition to serving residents and alumni, IHAA's Residential and Educational Programming is open to the University of Michigan community, students and faculty of nearby educational institutions, and members of the local Ann Arbor community and surrounding area.

-The name ECIR, Ecumenical Center and International Residence, was first used in 2000 after merging the Ecumenical Campus Center (ECC) with Ecumenical Association for International Understanding.
-Most recently, the new name of International House Ann Arbor (IHAA, or I-House Ann Arbor) was established in 2018.
+The name Ecumenical Center and International Residence (ECIR) was adopted in 2000 after merging the Ecumenical Campus Center (ECC) with Ecumenical Association for International Understanding.
+In 2018, ECIR was given a new name, the International House Ann Arbor (IHAA).
 Throughout these name changes, the mission has remained the same.